AnyLog-co/documentation/managing configuration.md

    processes are available in the [Background Processes](.//background%20processes.md#background-processes) section).

 The AnyLog configuration can be done in different ways:
-a) Dynamically issuing REST calls (with AnyLog commands) from an application (issuing REST calls to an AnyLog node is explained in the [Using REST](.//using%20rest.md#using-rest) section).
+* Dynamically issuing REST calls (with AnyLog commands) from an application (issuing REST calls to an AnyLog node is explained in the [Using REST](.//using%20rest.md#using-rest) section).
-b) By a script file that contains AnyLog commands.
+* By a script file that contains AnyLog commands.
 The advantage in a script file is that it can be organized as a program with ***if*** conditions and ***goto*** statements.
-c) By a JSON file the contains AnyLog commands (using a JSON file to configure a node is demonstrated in the [Configuring a node with a JSON file](.//examples/Configuration.md#configuring-a-node-with-a-json-file) section).
+* By a JSON file the contains AnyLog commands (using a JSON file to configure a node is demonstrated in the [Configuring a node with a JSON file](.//examples/Configuration.md#configuring-a-node-with-a-json-file) section).
-d) Using a table in a database that contains the AnyLog command as detailed below.
+* Using a table in a database that contains the AnyLog command as detailed below.

 ## Using a script file, JSON file, or a table to configure AnyLog command